To further your career as a copywriter, it can help to find your niche. If you’ve always been...

 Just like any other form of creative expression, copywriting isn’t always an easy process.
-In fact, staring at the dreaded blank page can be tantamount to torture for copywriters at any level.
-Whether you’re just starting out as a junior copywriter, or you’re a seasoned pro, you’ll know this feeling very well.
+Staring at the dreaded blank page can be tantamount to torture for copywriters at any level.
+Whether you’re just starting as a junior copywriter, or you’re a seasoned pro, you’ll know this feeling very well.

-As a niche industry, finding the best books to learn copywriting – or to help you out of a creative funk – isn’t always a simple task.
+As a niche industry, finding the best books to learn to copywrite – or to help you out of a creative funk – isn’t always a simple task.
 That’s why we’ve put together our recommended reading list as a companion for copywriters across the board.

 Ready for some creative inspiration?

-The 5 best books to learn copywriting (for beginners and pros)
+5 of the best books to learn copywriting for beginners and pros

 1. “The Elements of Style” by William Strunk Jr.